Viki-coding/Biology-Quiz/README.md

 * Favicon.io - to create favicon
 * Coolors - checking colour pallets and their contrast abilities with fonts.
 * Berme.net - to reduce image sizes and convert to .webp
+* Canva - to create text image on flip card to use fortnite color pallette.

 ## Manual Testing
 We performed manual testing on the site and also ran our html and css codes through validators.